Abhishek Gupta (television personality): Abnormal Summit

 Instead of his real name, he appears under the nickname Lucky.
 He appeared as India's representative from 103 times in the abnormal talks that were reorganized into season 2.

 Since he has relatively more experience in domestic broadcasting than other panels, he is responsible for the gag of season 2 while showing flexible talk without being nervous from the beginning of his appearance.
 Among the cast of abnormal talks, Sung Si-kyung and Jeon Hyun-moo are the oldest after the oldest of all abnormal representatives.

 He is also the oldest brother who is warm hearted because of his age and long life in Korea.
 Above all, due to the long life in Korea, the pronunciation and intonation are quite natural.
 Although there may be a lack of vocabulary, the flow of words itself is so close to the level of native speakers that it is hard to tell if they are foreigners if they hear it with their eyes closed.

 He may seem like arguing with Zahid Hussein, a Pakistani panel who has an unfriendly relation with India.
 It may seem like they are in a bad relationship, but both of them are not cranky but sarcastic, and they are at the level of acknowledging reasonable points from the other person and ending them with humor.
 Rather, the two's discussion tendencies are so gentlemanly that it is difficult to create a tense scene.

 On April 10, 2017, he stopped appearing for personal reasons.
 He later appeared as a guest on the show's announcement on August 7, 2017.

 Personal life

 On August 15, 2025, Gupta announced his engagement to a Korean woman.
 It was also announced that the bride-to-be was pregnant.
 The couple married on September 28, 2025.
+On January 6, 2026, Gupta's wife gave birth to a daughter.